HKalbasi/zngur/book/src/template_types.md

 # Template types

-Template type definitions provide a shorthand syntax to avoid repeating the defintion of methods on common generic types.
+Template type definitions provide a shorthand syntax to avoid repeating the definition of methods on common generic types.
 All of the items within a template type definition are copied into each matching concrete type definition.
 At the moment, template types are considered unstable and ust be activated with the `#unstable(template_types)` directive.

 For example:
 ```